Proof of personhood: Strong identities

 Another approach requires participants to have verified identities, but to hide or anonymize those identities in subsequent use.
 One criticism of this approach is the privacy and surveillance risks inherent in such databases, especially biometric databases, and the level of trust users must place in the verification service for both Sybil protection and privacy of their identity information.
 Other critics highlight that facial recognition systems fail on a global scale due to insufficient facial entropy.

-Decentralized cryptographic protocols have been proposed to create Sybil-resistant pseudonyms from strong identities without trusting a single verifier party.
-For example, cryptographic protocols have been proposed based on federated social media identities, or government-issued identities.
+Apple, who are known for implementing a facial recognition feature into the iPhone, attempts to protect users' privacy with the Secure Enclave.
+The mathematical structure of a user's face captured by the TrueDepth camera does not leave the user's device, increasing the privacy and protection of personal information.
+However, some concerns have been raised in regards to the level of security of the facial recognision on the devices.
+For example, there have been cases where family members were mistakenly recognized as their siblings.

 Even with decentralized privacy protections, a criticism of this approach is the inconvenience and cost to users of verifying strong identities, and the risk of potential exclusion of users who do not readily have or cannot afford the requisite identity documents, are reluctant to participate due to privacy and surveillance concerns, or are wrongly excluded by errors in biometric tests.

 Crypto-biometrics

-To resolve the security concerns over using biometrics for proof of human existence, only encrypting the biometrics data through cryptographic models isn't enough.
-For this purpose, a new technique is proposed to use homomorphic encryption along with zero-knowledge proof to encrypt biometrics data in a way that original biometrics data never leaves the device of the user.
-Instead, the decentralized network is provided only with the relevant information to verify if a person is a real human being through liveness detection and is registered on a network.
+To resolve the security concerns over using biometrics to prove human uniqueness, only encrypting the biometrics data through cryptographic models is not enough.
+For this purpose, Humanode presented a new technique to use Confidential computing, homomorphic encryption along with zero-knowledge proof to encrypt biometrics data in a way that the original biometrics data never leaves the device of the user.
+Instead, the decentralized network is provided only with the relevant information to verify if a person is a real human being through liveness detection.